 In Portugal, the family is the foundation of the social structure.
 Individuals derive a social network and assistance from the family.
 For the Portuguese, family loyalty comes before other social relationships, even business.

 The Portuguese do not use a lot of gestures.
 Being overly demonstrative with hand gestures or body language gives a bad impression.
-As in a lot of cultures, pointing with your finger is considered offensive.
+As in a lot of cultures, pointing with your finger is offensive.

 The Portuguese tend to be direct in their communication style.
-Usually they will tell you the truth but in a polite manner.
+Usually, they will tell you the truth but in a polite manner.
 As one would expect, communication tends to be more on the formal side when in public and much less so in private.
 The Portuguese tend to speak quite fast and somewhat loudly.
 This show of emotion is quite common and part of the Portuguese character; rarely does it signify anger or displeasure.

 Portuguese dress code

 The Portuguese dress conservatively.
 Women usually wear dresses, and men’s clothing is based primarily around a jacket and tie.
 Business etiquette dictates suits and ties or sports jackets and ties for men.
-Women wear dresses, skirts and jackets or trouser suits.
+Women wear dresses, skirts, and jackets or trouser suits.
 As out-dated as it seems, people are fashion conscious and believe that clothes indicate social standing and success.
 For this very reason, they take great pride in wearing quality fabrics and clothes and will invest their money in buying the best they can afford.

 Personal space in Portugal

 An arm’s length is usually the appropriate amount of personal space to hold during conversations.
 The Portuguese tend to touch a bit when conversing with good friends and family, but such displays are quite inappropriate in business or formal situations.
 It is common to see people hugging in public; and couples kissing and women interlock arms with men while walking in the street.
-Public displays of affection are considered normal within certain limits.
+Public displays of affection are normal within certain limits.

 Expat women in Portugal

-Foreign business women are treated with respect.
+Foreign businesswomen are treated with respect.
 Keep in mind that going to a bar alone is frowned upon.
 It may attract unwelcome attention.
 It is advisable for a foreign woman to invite a Portuguese man to a business lunch rather than dinner.
 If you invite a man to dinner, it is better to ask if he would like to bring his wife.
 The innate chivalry of Portuguese men means they will not allow a female companion to pay for a lunch or dinner.
 However, it is acceptable to try.

 The Portuguese are friendly people and will always welcome you and try to make you feel at home.
-Should you be unsure about certain customs and behaviours, your Portuguese acquaintances, friends and even business partners will gladly introduce you to their culture.
+Should you be unsure about certain customs and behaviors, your Portuguese acquaintances, friends and even business partners will gladly introduce you to their culture.